spencer-shadley/completed-class/21-mern/3-saturday-review/activities/1-review/quiz-with-answers.md

 1. Const vs Let with Strings and Numbers - `let`, `const`, `vocab`

-   :question: A string or number type declared with **_ cannot have its value changed.
+   ❓ A string or number type declared with **_ cannot have its value changed.
 A string or number type declared with a _** can have its value changed.

    - `let`, `let`
    - `const`, `const`